microsoft/xlang/DesignNotes/LDN01 - A Strategy for Language Interoperability.md

 Components are written using the type system of the implementation language and accessed using the type system of the consuming language.
-As such, the xlang type system is designed to interoperate with modern object-oriented programming languages.
+As such, the Xlang type system is designed to interoperate with modern object-oriented programming languages.
 This includes both static (such as C\#) and dynamic (such as Python) object-oriented languages as well as strongly typed (such as C++) and weakly typed (such as JavaScript) languages.